equivalent/scrapbook2/nginx.md

 When you renewing certificate just replace the old cert part with new cert (keep root and intermed)

+**note2**

+for geotrust certificate all you need is one root/intermediate certificate.
+For example for "Geotrust True BusinessID Wildcard " you need only "True Business ID Wildcard RSA-SHA2 Intermediate CA" listed  under SHA-2 Root.

+The link to this root should be in the email

 # debugging ssl certificates